ortiza5/modding-vivaldi/using-mods/installation.md

 to `browser.html` (it isn’t a bad idea to move the modified `browser.html` to, let’s say, `browser-modded.html` before).

-To completely remove a JS mod, apart from doing the above, remove its file so that you don’t reuse it the next time you re-apply your mods.
+To completely remove a JS mod, apart from doing the above, remove both its files so that you don’t reuse it the next time you re-apply your mods.

 ## Creating a plain text file